Lehman College Performance Goals and Targets 2011-2012

 The City University of New York follows a performance management process (PMP) that links planning and goal setting by the University and its colleges and professional schools, measures annual progress towards key goals, and recognizes excellent performance.

 The Performance Management Process is continuous.
 The process begins in the early spring when the Chancellor publishes the University's performance targets for the upcoming academic year.
-The PMP is guided by the University’s Master Plan and contains targets and objectives for three goals: 1) Raise Academic Quality, 2) Improve Student Success and, 3) Enhance Financial and Management Effectiveness.
+The PMP is guided by the University’s Master Plan [PDF] and contains targets and objectives for three goals: 1) Raise Academic Quality, 2) Improve Student Success and, 3) Enhance Financial and Management Effectiveness.

 To inform the campus planning, the University Office of Institutional Research and Assessment (OIRA) generates the Performance Management Report, a report that contains data for more than one hundred indicators.
 Using this information along with campus specific information, each college president, working with their executive team and the college community, develops performance targets that are responsive to the University targets.
 Lehman’s PMP targets are also aligned with campus documents and processes such as Lehman’s Strategic Plan Achieving the Vision.